GoogleCloudPlatform/cloud-foundation-toolkit/docs/tutorials/5_resourcemanager.md

 In the dialogue, click the folder you would like to move the projects into then click Select.

 Repeat this process for all projects you would like to move.

+## Congratulations

+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

+You have completed setting up your new folder hierarchy.

+You can now proceed to applying IAM policies in your organization hierarchy.